Revisit Systematic Generalization via Meaningful Learning: From SCAN to Real Data

-In addition to inductive-based ones, we notice many works incorporating bilingual dictionaries \citep{arthur-etal-2016-incorporating, nag2020incorporating}, or called concept rules by us, in low-resource machine translation can fall in the field of deductive-based methods.
-As a proof-of-concept, we reproduce the word-to-word augmentation, or called deductive learning, by training models on not only the base training set but also concept rules.
-Intuitively, we wonder to which extent inductive semantic linking can promote models' performance in common machine translation (IWSLT'14 and IWSLT'150) and semantic parsing (Geography and Advising).
-In machine translation, we construct bilingual dictionaries by feeding vocabulary to the Google Translation API.\footnote{\url{https://cloud.google.com/translate}} The word translation can be regarded as concept rules if we consider synonyms of a primitive as their variants and such synonymous relationships as semantic links.
-Consequently, we get 144,874 word samples as a training supplementary for En-De and De-En, and 110,099 for En-Fr and Fr-En.
-In semantic parsing, we construct entity dictionaries by collecting entities (e.g., ``\textit{new york city}").
-They are translated to themselves since they do not change from the source natural language to the target SQL.
-The entity mapping can be treated as concept rules in the view of semantic linking.
-After that, we have a map of 103 entity translations for Geography and 1846 for Advising.
-A detailed experimental setup can be found in Appendix.
-We report the evaluation results in Table \ref{table:mt} and Table \ref{table:sp}, where the same models with deductive semantic linking can consistently obtain performance gains.
+In addition to inductive-based methods, some works \citep{mikolov2013exploiting,arthur-etal-2016-incorporating, nag2020incorporating}, incorporating bilingual dictionaries in low-resource MT, can fall in the field of deductive-based ones.
+As a proof-of-concept, we reproduce the word-to-word augmentation, or called deductive learning in this work, by training models on not only the base training set but also concept rules.
+Intuitively, we wonder to which extent deductive semantic linking can promote models' performance in MT (IWSLT'14 and IWSLT'15) and SP (Geography and Advising).
+We report the evaluation results in Table \ref{table:mt} and Table \ref{table:sp}.
+Details of models and data can be found in Appendix \ref{appendix:model} and Appendix \ref{appendix:data}.